Excel INDEX Function (Table of Contents)

 Note: if there is only one column in an array or table range, then this argument will be optional

 - Area_num (optional argument) – If the reference value is supplied as multiple ranges, area_num indicates which range to use.
-Areas are numbered by the order they are specified.
+The order numbers areas they are specified.

 Note: If the Area_num is left blank or if nothing is entered then, the INDEX Function considers as area 1 by default